Lizard (album): Background and production

 Haskell was previously a classmate of Robert Fripp at Queen Elizabeth's grammar school in Wimborne near Bournemouth, the pair having subsequently played together in the local band The League of Gentlemen.
 Haskell later contributed vocals to the King Crimson track "Cadence and Cascade" on In the Wake of Poseidon, after Greg Lake left the band to join Emerson, Lake & Palmer.
 Fripp asked Haskell to become an official member of King Crimson for the recording of Lizard.
-Another supporting musician on In the Wake of Poseidon, saxophonist/flautist Mel Collins was also asked to become a full-time member, as was drummer Andy McCulloch, who replaced Michael Giles.
+Another In the Wake of Poseidon musician, saxophonist/flautist Mel Collins, was also asked to continue with the band.
+New member Andy McCulloch replaced Michael Giles on drums.
 The group was then augmented with session musicians, including another In the Wake of Poseidon alumnus, the noted jazz pianist Keith Tippett, together with Yes vocalist Jon Anderson, and brass/woodwind players Robin Miller, Mark Charig, and Nick Evans.

 Haskell and McCulloch had an unhappy experience recording Lizard, finding it difficult to connect with the material, especially Haskell as a devotee of soul and Motown music.
+In later years, Haskell charged that Fripp "bullied us all"—even pushing McCulloch to the point of tears—and summarized his experience in the band as "24 hours of listening to bullshit hailed as 'art'".
 During rehearsals for a prospective tour following the album's completion, Haskell left King Crimson.
 He sought legal redress for the next 19 years because he believed he had been cheated out of royalties owed him for the album.
 Shortly after Haskell left the group, McCulloch did likewise.
 The press release drafted by Sinfield to promote Lizard wryly quoted Max Ehrmann's poem "Desiderata", which contains advice on how to chart a true course through confusion.

 Collins, on the other hand, remained in King Crimson with Fripp and Sinfield for the recording of the group's next album, Islands.
 Haskell was replaced with Boz Burrell on bass guitar and vocals, while McCulloch was replaced with his sometime housemate Ian Wallace.
 The Islands line-up of the group would finally give some of the Lizard material a live airing, with "Cirkus" and "Lady of the Dancing Water" becoming part of King Crimson's touring repertoire.
 "Cirkus" would also later become part of the touring repertoire of the 21st Century Schizoid Band, whose members included Mel Collins and Jakko Jakszyk.

 In 2016, for the band's biggest European tour since 1974, "Cirkus" was included in the repertoire, as well as "Dawn Song", which is part of the "Lizard" suite and was played live for the first time ever.
 For the 2017 North American tour, "Dawn Song" was expanded to the entire "Battle of Glass Tears" section (adding "Last Skirmish" and "Prince Rupert's Lament", neither of which had ever been performed live).
 The "Bolero" section was added to the live repertoire for the band's 2018 European tour.